 The fourth and final stage in Piaget’s stages of cognitive development is characterized by the emergence of abstract thought.
 Instead of simply relying on their own experiences, kids begin to imagine multiple possible ways of solving problems.

-Whereas younger kids typically rely on trial-and-error when solving problems, those who have reached the formal operational stage are able to systematically solve problems using logic.
+Whereas younger kids typically rely on trial and error when solving problems, those who have reached the formal operational stage can systematically solve problems using logic.
 Trial-and-error may still come in to play, but it involves a more methodical and organized approach rather than the haphazard style that younger kids use.

 Researchers also suggest that Piaget underestimated children’s abilities.
-The understanding of object permanence, for example, is thought to occur much earlier than what Piaget believed.
+For example, the understanding of object permanence is thought to occur much earlier than what Piaget believed.

 Phillips, J.L.
 (1975).
 The Origins of Intellect: Piaget’s Theory.
 San Francisco: W.H.
 Freeman and Company.